Stem Cells for Treating Prostate Cancer

 Alternative Treatment Option for Prostate Cancer

 At the Regeneration Center, our team of experts seeks to provide a well-rounded integrative approach to the treatment of prostate cancer.
-Our goal is for Long-Term Remission of prostate cancer and Therapy-Resistant Cancers that traditional treatments are unable to solve.[4]
-Our safe and effective Biological treatment plans are individualized to the patients’ exact needs without the excessive risks or radiation or surgical treatment approaches.
-Our holistic approach is built on the power of functional medicine and combines research-based alternative medicines, regenerative medicine with conventional treatments for prostate cancer offering patients the optimal chances for success.
+Our goal is for Long-Term Remission of prostate cancer and Therapy-Resistant Cancers that traditional therapies are unable to solve.[4]
+Our safe and effective Biological treatment plans are individualized to the patient’s needs without the excessive risks of radiation or surgical treatment approaches.
+Our holistic approach is built on the power of functional medicine.
+It combines research-based alternative medicines and regenerative medicine with conventional treatments for prostate cancer, offering patients the optimal chances for success.

 Immunotherapy for Prostate Cancer

-Our modern and non-toxic immunotherapy protocols such as Transurethral Prostate Hyperthermia (TUH) are specifically designed to help restore the body’s defense mechanisms the immune system only to recognize and destroy cancer cells.
-The patient’s immune cells are first collected in a process called leukapheresis then cultured with specific proteins that activate themselves after being reintroduced to the patient’s body and immune system.[5]
+Our modern and non-toxic immunotherapy protocols, such as Transurethral Prostate Hyperthermia (TUH), are specifically designed to help restore the body’s defense mechanisms and immune system, only to recognize and destroy cancer cells.
+The patient’s immune cells are first collected in leukapheresis and then cultured with specific proteins that activate themselves after being reintroduced to the patient’s body and immune system.[5]

 CAR-T cell therapy for Prostate Cancer